 points into the direction where this time decreases the most.
 This can be seen as the micro-state-dependent reaction path direction $\boldsymbol{r}(\boldsymbol{x})$.

 There is a conceptual problem now.
 We want to know the mean holding time for the macro state and not for every single micro state, but $\mht$ is a function of the micro states -- the mean holding time in $S$ depends on the starting point.
-Speaking of the ``mean holding time of the macro state $S$'' would only make sense if it was independent of the micro-states position inside that macro state, i.e. allowing for a separation of the type
+Speaking of the ``mean holding time of the macro state $S$'' would only make sense if it was independent of the micro-states position inside that macro state, i.e. if there was a set $S\subset \Omega$ and an exit rate $c_1>0$ allowing for a separation of the type

 where $1\!\!1_S$ is the indicator function of the set $S$.
-The constant $c_1>0$ then corresponds to the exit rate of $S$, because in this case $\mht(\boldsymbol{x})=1\!\!1_S(\boldsymbol{x}) \, \frac{1}{c_1}$ is independent from the choice of the starting point in $S$.
+In Markov State Modelling it is often asked for a decomposition of the state space $\Omega$ into subsets $S$ which can be identified as ``macro states'' \cite{Prinz}.
+The separation approach (\ref{eq:holdprobclassic}) is a prerequisite for Markovianity of the macro state $S$ and is approximately valid, if ``leaving the set $S$'' is a very rare event compared to the mixing within $S$.
+The constant $c_1>0$ corresponds to the exit rate of $S$, because in this case $\mht(\boldsymbol{x})=1\!\!1_S(\boldsymbol{x}) \, \frac{1}{c_1}$ is independent of the choice of the starting point in $S$.
 This decomposition, however, is not possible in general and corresponds to instantaneous transitions which do not provide reaction paths inside $S$.

 Classically the computation of (micro-state) mean holding times in the case of an $S$-based theory is provided by solving a partial differential equation \cite{pavliotis}: